LukasV3/notable/README.md

 A note-taking app where users can easily create, edit, and organize their notes using customized tags for quick and efficient search and filtering.

+Design inspiration for the app has been taken from dribbble.
+You can browse the collection of designs used for inspiration [here](https://dribbble.com/Lukasv3/collections/6476971-Notable-design-inspo).

 To explore the live app visit: [https://does-not-exist-yet.com](/).

 ## Technologies Used